 Futuro's impact is far greater than solely being a space for young dancers to learn choreography.
 It is about developing the whole person--an artist comfortable in the ways her body moves, a thinker confident in sharing his ideas and asking questions, an individual who believes that she is connected to a greater whole and who has genuine compassion for humanity.
 Futuro builds dancer leaders who move through the world creating what they know to be right and good.
 More than half of our professional Senior Company matriculated through either the Futuro Summer Dance Intensive or the Junior Company.
 Beyond that, though, Futuro is inspiring beautiful change.

 Hear these testimonials of current Futuro members, describing how being part of the CONTRA-TIEMPO familia is shaping their social, creative, and intellectual development.
-Consider supporting their continued growth, by contributing to our ambitious $30,000 fundraising campaign to support the Futuro program.
+Consider supporting their continued growth, by contributing to our $10,000 Futuro Fundraising Campaign to support Scholarships & the program.